sigsum/log-go/doc/setup.md

 2. `internal-endpoint`: ip-address:port for secondary node to connect to.

-3. `rpc-backend=localhost:6962`: ip-address:port where the Trillian
+3. `trillian-rpc-server=localhost:6962`: ip-address:port where the Trillian
    server responds to gRPC requests.

-4. `tree-id`: the number produced by `createtree`.
+4. `trillian-tree-id-file`: file recording the number produced by `createtree`.

-5. `key`: identifies the log's signing key.
+5. `key-file`: identifies the log's signing key.
 Either the name of the private key file, or the name of a public key file, in case the corresponding private key is accessible via ssh-agent.

 6. `secondary-url`: base url to the secondary node's internal endpoint.

-7. `secondary-key`: public key for verifying the secondary's signatures.
+7. `secondary-pubkey-file`: public key for verifying the secondary's signatures.

-8. `sth-path`: name of the file where the latest signed tree head is stored, by default, `/var/lib/sigsum-log/sth`.
+8. `sth-file`: name of the file where the latest signed tree head is stored, by default, `/var/lib/sigsum-log/sth`.

-Before starting the primary, create a special startup file next to the sth file, default `/var/lib/sigsum-log/sth.startup`, with the contents `startup=empty`.
-This tells the primary to initially create a signed tree head corresponding to the empty tree.
-The startup file is automatically deleted after use, and it is an error if both the `sth` and the `sth.startup` file exists.
+Before starting the primary, we need to tell it to start out by signing and publishing a tree head corresponding to the empty tree.
+To do this, run the command `sigsum-mktree`; this reads the `sth-file` entry in the config file and creates a special startup file next to the sth file, default `/var/lib/sigsum-log/sth.startup`.
+The startup file is automatically deleted after use, and it is an error if both the `sth` and the `sth.startup` files exist.

 The primary server executable is `sigsum-log-primary`.